 ‘After Opportunity’ is an exhibition on paper designed to respond to ‘Opportunity’, the theme of WMA 2018/19.
 Using the ‘meta publishing’ format, it puts on show the work of seven artists in sync with the current situation in Hong Kong.

 WMA is pleased to announce the recipient of the WMA x FORMAT Fellowship.
-The recipient, Caleb Fung, will be visiting FORMAT Festival at Derby in April 2020, for participating in a series of facilitated learning and development opportunities.
+The recipient, Caleb Fung, will be visiting FORMAT Festival at Derby in Fall 2020, for participating in a series of facilitated learning and development opportunities.

 WMA is delighted to announce an artist residency opportunity in collaboration with the FORMAT Festival.
 The residency, to take place partly in Derby during the next FORMAT Festival and partly in London, will be held from April 23-29, 2020.
 Artists who participate in the Light cycle of WMA Masters are eligible to apply by 31 October 2019 (23:59, HKT).